StanfordMSL/msl_quad/docs/source/references.rst

   `PDF <https://msl.stanford.edu/sites/default/files/zhouschwagericra14quadvectorfield.pdf>`_

 ..
 TODO:
-    Does DARS have DOIs???
+    - Does DARS have DOIs???
 Couldn't find the first paper's DOI
+    - Do we have other papers that need to be added?
+    - Currently get errors for repeating PDF links.
+Should we make all or part of the reference a link to the PDF?

 .. note::
     If you find our work useful for your research, please consider citing us.

 ..
 TODO:
-    Once the updated lab website with filtering options for publications, we might want to consider using that directly.
+    Once the updated lab website with filtering options for publications is compete, we might want to consider using that directly.